Khushaliketan/Face-Recogniser-using-Transfer-Learning/README.md

 # Face-Recogniser-using-Transfer-Learning

-Pre-trained base model used in this repo is VGG16 which used the imagenet dataset.
-On top of this, I have created 3 Dense layers for the model trained.
+Pre-trained base model used in this repo is VGG16 which used the ImageNet dataset.
+On top of this, I have created 3 Dense layers for the model to train.

-I have used '5 Celeb Dataset' and also made a dataset of myself for this purpose.
+Used '5 Celeb Dataset' which achieved an accuracy of 88% and also made a dataset of my family members that achieved 99% accuracy for this purpose.